-In October 2015, the Company entered into change in control severance agreements with each of our NEOs, which, for Mr. Lanfear and Dr. Herman, supersede the severance terms of their offer letters.
-Each change in control severance agreement provides that, in the event the NEO's employment is terminated by the Company other than for "cause" (as defined in the agreement) or the executive experiences a "constructive termination" (as defined in the agreement, and together with a termination by the Company without cause, a "qualifying termination"), the NEO will receive as severance continued payment of base salary for six months plus one month for each completed full year of service with the Company, provided that the maximum amount calculated shall be 12 months ("the Severance Period") (or 24 months in the case of Mr. Lanfear), continued healthcare coverage premium reimbursement for the Severance Period (or 24 months in the case of Mr. Lanfear) and the vesting of each equity award, including each stock option, will be accelerated in respect of that number of shares that would have vested during the Severance Period (or 24 months in the case of Mr. Lanfear) following the NEO's termination date.
+During 2016, each NEO was party to a change in control severance agreement with us.
+Each change in control severance agreement provided that, in the event the NEO's employment is terminated by the Company other than for "cause" (as defined in the agreement) or the executive experiences a "constructive termination" (as defined in the agreement, and together with a termination by the Company without cause, a "qualifying termination"), the NEO will receive as severance continued payment of base salary for six months plus one month for each completed full year of service with the Company, provided that the maximum amount calculated shall be 12 months ("the Severance Period") (or 24 months in the case of Mr. Lanfear), continued healthcare coverage premium reimbursement for the Severance Period (or 24 months in the case of Mr. Lanfear) and the vesting of each equity award, including each stock option, will be accelerated in respect of that number of shares that would have vested during the Severance Period (or 24 months in the case of Mr. Lanfear) following the NEO's termination date.